- Supreme Yunnan Gold Bud Background

 Premium Yunnan Black Tea (Dian Hong) is hand crafted in areas starting from the Feng Qing County to the south of Dali in Western Yunnan.
 This is a tea that can stand up to several infusions.
 To those who are unfamiliar with Yunnan Black Tea, we say it is similar in flavor to the tea from the Assam region in India.
 In fact, Yunnan province is located just north of Assam, India.
 Many tea experts speculate that this geographic proximity is the reason for Yunnan black tea's tippy character.
 Many tea experts and tea lovers think Yunnan Black Tea (Dian Hong) is arguably the most underrated Chinese tea.

-Our Supreme Yunnan Gold Bud is best prepared gongfu style using a high leaf to water ratio (2 grams to 3 ounces water) and up to five short infusions starting at 30 seconds and increasing the amount of time with each infusion.
+Many black teas coming out of China these days are best prepared gongfu style using a high leaf to water ratio (2 grams to 3 ounces water) and up to five short infusions starting at 30 seconds and increasing the amount of time with each infusion.
 However, it can also be prepared in the traditional British manner as follows:

 Water Temperature: Boiling